DeFoG: Discrete Flow Matching for Graph Generation

 In graph diffusion methods, the task of graph generation is decomposed into a mapping of a graph to a set of marginal probabilities for each node and edge.
 This problem is typically addressed using a Graph Transformer architecture, which is augmented with additional features to capture structural aspects that the base architecture might struggle to model effectively \citep{vignac2022digress,xu2024discrete,siraudin2024cometh} otherwise.

-In this section, we evaluate the impact of using RRWP encodings as opposed to the spectral and cycle encodings (up to $6$-cycles) proposed by \citet{vignac2022digress} to the RRWP encodings (12 steps) from \citet{siraudin2024cometh} (originally from \citet{ma2023graph}).
+In this section, we evaluate the impact of using RRWP encodings as opposed to the spectral and cycle encodings (up to $6$-cycles) proposed in DiGress \citep{vignac2022digress}.

 In \Cref{tab:rrwp_compare}, we present a performance comparison of these two variants across three datasets: QM9, Planar, and SBM.
 The results show that RRWP achieves comparable or superior performance within the DiGress framework, validating its effectiveness as a graph encoding method.
 Notably, despite these improvements, DiGress's performance remains significantly below that of DeFoG on the Planar and SBM datasets, while achieving similar validity and uniqueness on the QM9 dataset.

 To further demonstrate the impact of using RRWP on sampling efficiency, we compare the performances of DeFoG, DiGress, and DiGress augmented with RRWP (replacing the original additional features) across a varying number of sampling steps.
 These results are shown in \Cref{fig:search_rrwp}.

 We observe that, while RRWP provides improvements on the Planar and SBM datasets with fewer generation steps, it is still significantly outperformed by the optimized DeFoG framework.
 This highlights that although RRWP is an efficient and effective graph encoding method, the primary performance gains of DeFoG stem from its continuous-time formulation featuring fully decoupled training and sampling stages.

 We then perform a time complexity analysis of these methods.